-If you already have an operating system on your system which uses the whole disk and you want to stick Debian on the same disk, you will need to repartition it.
+If you already have an operating system on your system (Windows, OS/2, MacOS, Solaris, FreeBSD, ...) which uses the whole disk and you want to stick Debian on the same disk, you will need to repartition it.
 Debian requires its own hard disk partitions.
 It cannot be installed on Windows or Mac OS X partitions.
 It may be able to share some partitions with other Unix systems, but that's not covered here.
 At the very least you will need a dedicated partition for the Debian root filesystem.

-You can find information about your current partition setup by using a partitioning tool for your current operating system.
+You can find information about your current partition setup by using a partitioning tool for your current operating system, such as the integrated Disk Manager in Windows.
 Partitioning tools always provide a way to show existing partitions without making changes.